;

 If you are wondering, “does drinking alcohol raise your blood pressure?”
 The answer varies depending on how much you drink.

-Having more than one drink a day could also increase the risk for high blood pressure in diabetics.
+Having more than one drink a day could also increase the risk for high blood pressure in those with diabetes.

 Alcohol’s effect on the kidneys in the long-term include the following: